We provide a high-level (second-order) interface to

 are available somewhere in your path.

-The output of this command can be piped directly to sat-to-sat
+The output of this command can be piped directly to sat-to-sat.

 We provide some example files for the second-order interface of SAT-to-SAT.